-- Familiarity with current manufacturers and their warrantees– We will do our best to see what can be done to minimize your out of pocket costs.
+- Familiarity with current manufacturers and their warranties– We will do our best to see what can be done to minimize your out of pocket costs.

 - Surgeon board certified by The American Board of Plastic Surgery

-- Fully accredited surgical facilities– We utilize the Lawrence Surgery Center, Lawrence Memorial Hospital, and the Tallgrass Surgery Center in Topeka to perform our operations.
+- Fully accredited surgical facilities– We utilize the Lawrence Surgery Center and Lawrence Memorial Hospital to perform our operations.